About AuctionMapper

 Editorial Standards

-Every guide on AuctionMapper is researched and written by Gary DeJarnett — not outsourced or auto-generated.
-The prices, dial-color ranges, region-lock notes, authentication tips, and seller patterns you read in our buying guides come from primary research:
+Every guide on AuctionMapper is researched and written in-house — not outsourced or auto-generated.
+The prices, dial-color ranges, region-lock notes, authentication tips, and seller patterns in our buying guides come from primary research:

-- Live eBay sold-listing data for price ranges (refreshed against the Browse API on a rolling cadence — so a quoted price reflects what items are actually clearing for, not what owners are asking).
+- Live eBay sold-listing data for price ranges (refreshed against the Browse API on a rolling cadence — quoted prices reflect what items are clearing for, not what owners are asking).

 - Manufacturer documentation for authentication detail (Rolex serial conventions, Hermès Birkin date-stamp positions, Cartier reference number formats).

-- Hands-on category-tree audits — the eBay category tree has 20,000+ leaves, and AuctionMapper's value proposition only works if the category-specific filters we surface actually match what eBay returns.
+- Hands-on category-tree audits — eBay's category tree has 20,000+ leaves, and AuctionMapper's value proposition only works if the category-specific filters we surface match what eBay returns.
 We re-walk the tree regularly.

 - Update cadence: guides carry an "Updated" date.
 Price-sensitive content (luxury watch market pages, Birkin variants, Japanese Wii rarities) is reviewed at minimum quarterly; structural content (how to use eBay's advanced search, category-finder tools) is reviewed as eBay ships changes.